karlotness/pyqg-jax/docs/reference.parameterizations.rst

   randomness.
 * Stateful parameterizations could maintain a history of previous model states.
-* Stateless, deterministic parameterizations can use :pycode:`None` as their auxiliary state.
+* Stateless, deterministic parameterizations can use :data:`None` as their auxiliary state.

 Once you have implemented your parameterization, apply it to a base